-Thank you for your interest in the Ascent iCell ceramic snap-on cartridge.
-These all-ceramic cartridges are known for their world-class power and flavor, but the fillers should be very efficient.
+The Ascent iCell ceramic snap-on cartridge is known for its world-class power and flavor, but the fillers should be very efficient.

 Necessary Equipment: